zlogic/mendix-docs/content/en/docs/private-platform/reference/admin/pmp-ref-admin-manage.md

     Namespaces without any storage plan are skipped.
 This step requires the Mendix Operator to be installed and configured.
 You can repeat this step as required to retrieve additional namespaces.

 5. After the cluster is registered, create environments with the cluster, namespace and plans.

+##### Configuring CI/CD Pipelines with Manual Approval {#manual-deployment}

+If your production and development environments must be fully air-gapped and separated from each other, and you want to limit the ability to deploy packages to either selected users or an automated pipeline with manual approval, you can configure your cluster type to be **Manual Production Deployment**.

+Selecting this option allows you to specify an S3 bucket.
+This bucket is then used as the destination where the deployment package is uploaded at the end of the pipeline, instead of being deployed to the production environment.
+Designated approvers can then retrieve the package from the S3 bucket and manually deploy it to the target environment.

 ### Users {#users}